Wild Grace Sanctuary

 — Rejini Samuel, Founder & Minister

-Currently home to seventeen rescue cats and one beloved dog, the sanctuary is a place where the deepest healing often happens in silence—sitting beside a cat who simply is, walking the forest paths, watching the light change over the lake.
+Currently home to seventeen rescue cats and one dog, the sanctuary is a place where the deepest healing often happens in silence — sitting beside a cat, walking the forest paths, watching the light change over the lake.

 The Journey